Enylow2/hmi-scripting/README.md

 # Hold My Items

-**Hold My Items** is a powerful and flexible **first-person animation mod for Minecraft 1.21.5**, allowing resource packs to define fully custom animations using JavaScript.
+**Hold My Items** is a **first-person animation mod for Minecraft 1.21.5**, allowing resource packs to define fully custom animations using JavaScript.
 Whether you're making swords feel more impactful, tools look more realistic, or just creating stylish motion effects — this mod gives you full control over how items and hands animate in first person.

 ## ✨ Features